WHATS HOT

 One of the first signs of pregnancy is frequent urination.
 This is because as your uterus enlarges to accommodate your growing fetus, it puts pressure on your bladder, causing you to have to go more often.
 So if you’re pregnant, you may find yourself making more trips to the bathroom than usual.

 Implantation bleeding is one of the earliest signs of pregnancy, occurring when the fertilized egg implants itself into the uterine wall.
-This can happen anywhere from six to 12 days after conception, and is often accompanied by light cramping or pain in the lower abdomen.
+This can happen anywhere from six to 12 days after , and is often accompanied by light cramping or pain in the lower abdomen.
 Although it may be alarming to see blood when you’re pregnant, implantation bleeding is usually very light and nothing to worry about.

 Your breasts may experience a variety of changes during pregnancy, including enlargement, tenderness, and increased sensitivity.
 You may also notice the development of varicose veins.